 93 High Street, Thame, OX9 3HJ

-This year The Book House in Thame is 50 years old, having opened on Thame’s High Street in 1972.
 The Book House is very much a family business – though not all our staff are genetically linked!
-The owner, Brian Pattinson has been here for 50 years, his sister-in-law Luise for a mere 42 years…They originally opened at 42 High Street in a house once occupied by the famous Irish poet W.B.
+The owner, Brian Pattinson has been here for 51 years, his sister-in-law Luise for a mere 43 years…They originally opened at 42 High Street in a house once occupied by the famous Irish poet W.B.
 Yeats!
 Indeed his son Michael was born there, giving Thame a special place in the history of literary giants.